rambo/ciscoportal_autologin/README.md

-# Autologin for Cisco active portal
+# Autologin for Cisco captive portal

 Due to JS bullshit in the portal needs to use real browser.